 Treatment of skin cancer should be conducted by a multidisciplinary team with the greatest care and attention to detail.
 Your precise course of treatment will vary according to your circumstances and preferences, but the type of cancer you have, combined with how advanced it is and the state of your general health should form the basis for any discussion on the matter.

-A number of treatment methods might then be employed to help you overcome our skin cancer:
+A number of treatment methods might then be employed to help you overcome your skin cancer:

 In some instances a single course of treatment may be enough, whilst in others a combination of different treatments may be required.
-Some treatment paths – particularly radiotherapy and chemotherapy – are known to produce adverse side effects that will result in significant discomfort for the patient.
+Some treatment paths – particularly radiotherapy and chemotherapy – are known to produce adverse side-effects, resulting in significant discomfort for the patient.

 Early recognition and treatment of the disease yields greater prospects of success, whilst a skin cancer misdiagnosis can introduce the need for more severe, unpleasant treatment methods and reduce the patient’s overall chances of making a full recovery.

-Our expert medical negligence solicitors have a wealth of experience in dealing with cancer misdiagnosis claims from all backgrounds.
-We’ve helped clients gain compensation for of lung cancer, bowel cancer and skin cancer misdiagnoses – along with virtually every other form of the disease – and we’re waiting to help you today.
+Our expert medical negligence solicitors have a wealth of experience in dealing with skin cancer misdiagnosis claims.
+We’ve helped clients gain compensation for lung cancer, bowel cancer and skin cancer misdiagnoses – along with virtually every other form of the disease – and we’re waiting to help you today.

-Regardless of your form of cancer, if you’re not happy with your treatment in the build-up to, or post diagnosis we could help you secure the compensation you deserve.
-Call today for free initial advice and support – but hurry; as time restrictions may apply to your case.
+Regardless of your form of cancer, if you’re not happy with your treatment in the build-up to diagnosis or post-diagnosis, we could help you secure the compensation you deserve.
+Call us today for free initial advice and support – but hurry, as time restrictions may apply to your case.